mattcg/cjsDelivery/README.md

 Code is always parsed statically, meaning statements like `require(pathVariable + '/mymodule')` will not be handled.
 You should use only a string literal as the argument to `require`.

-The `.js` extension [may not](http://wiki.commonjs.org/wiki/Modules/1.1.1#Module_Identifiers) be added to module paths in require statements.
+The `.js` or `.json` extensions [may not](http://wiki.commonjs.org/wiki/Modules/1.1.1#Module_Identifiers) be added to module paths in require statements.
+Doing so will result in an `E_USER_NOTICE` level error being triggered, although the error is not fatal and operation will continue.

 The following algorithm is used when resolving the given path to a dependency: